yosp313/BigPIpe-Demo/README.md

 BigPipe is a web application development concept that allows for progressive rendering of web pages.
 This project demonstrates the implementation of BigPipe architecture in conjunction with React, providing a more efficient way to serve web pages by asynchronously rendering and streaming components.

+## Team

+Made by Youssef Ayman and Youssef Amr

 ## Features

 - Asynchronous rendering of webpage components.